VAXft: VAXft Model 810

 The VAXft Model 810, code named "Jetstream", was a high-end model introduced in October 1993 instead of the targeted introduction date in the late summer or early fall of 1992.
 The system was developed by DEC, but was manufactured by an Italian industrial manufacturer, Alenia SpA.
 It had a theoretical maximum performance of 30.0 VUPs.

 The Model 810 was a third generation VAXft system.
 It contained two zones vertically packaged in a cabinet.
-An optional expansion cabinet could be connected to the system, in addition to two uninterruptable power supplies, one for each zone.
+An optional expansion cabinet could be connected to the system, in addition to two uninterruptible power supplies, one for each zone.

 It used the KA560-AA CPU module, which contained two 83.33 MHz (12 ns cycle time) NVAX+ microprocessors with 512 KB of B-cache (L2 cache).
 The module's two microprocessors operated a in lock-step fashion, and like previous VAXft systems, there were two such CPU modules in a system, one in each of the two zones, which operated in a lock-step fashion.

 The Model 810 cabinet was 60.0 cm (24 in) wide, 170.0 cm (67 in) high and 86.0 cm (34 in) deep.